 Stanford Synchrotron Radiation Lightsource

 SLAC National Accelerator Laboratory

-This work was supported as part of the SLAC Scientific Focus Area (SFA), which is funded by the U.S. Department of Energy, Office of Science, Office of Biological and Environmental Research, Subsurface Biogeochemical Research (SBR) program under subcontract DE-AC02-76SF00515.
+This work was supported as part of the SLAC Scientific Focus Area (SFA), which is funded by the Subsurface Biogeochemical Research (SBR) program of the Office of Biological and Environmental Research, within the U.S. Department of Energy Office of Science, under subcontract DE-AC02-76SF00515.
 Logistical support was provided by the Rifle field research program of the Lawrence Berkeley National Laboratory, through SBR funding to the Sustainable Systems SFA under contract DE-AC02-05CH11231.
 Portions of the work were performed at the Stanford Synchrotron Radiation Lightsource at the SLAC National Accelerator Laboratory.

 BER supports basic research and scientific user facilities to advance DOE missions in energy and environment.
 More about BER

 Molecular Connections from Plants to Fungi to Ants